-- Nine I2T with extended timing range

-- Five British Standard 142 (E curves)

-- Seven integrating inverse time

-- Nine integrating I2T

-- Seven integrating inverse time with extended timing range

-- Nine integrating I2T with extended timing range

-Timing option Z1 (16 position switch selects B & C curves (curves B1 - B8 and C1 - C8)):

-- Seven inverse time - Nine I2T

-Timing option Z1 with option 2-D or 2-E, (16 position switch selects B & C curves):

-- · Seven inverse time with extended timing range - Nine I2T with extended timing range

-Timing option Z2 (16 position switch selects B and E (BS142) curves):

 - Seven inverse time

-- One I2T
+- Nine It

-- Five British Standard 142 (E curves)

-Timing option Z2 with option 2-D or 2-E, (16 position switch selects B and E (BS142) curves):

 - Seven inverse time with extended timing range

-- One I2T with extended timing range
+- Nine It with extended timing range

 - Five British Standard 142 (E curves)

+- · Seven integrating inverse time

+- Nine integrating It

+- · Seven integrating inverse time with extended timing range

+- Nine integrating It with extended timing range

+Timing option Z1 (switch selectable - 16 position) B and C curves:

+- · Seven inverse time - Nine It

+Timing option Z1 with option 2-D or 2-E (switch selectable - 16 position) B and C curves:

+- Seven inverse time with extended timing range - Nine It with extended timing range

+Timing option Z2 (switch selectable - 16 position) B and E (British Standard 142) curves:

+- · Seven inverse time

+- One It

+- Five British Standard (BS) 142 (E curves)

+Timing option Z2 with option 2-D or 2-E (switch selectable - 16 position) B and E (BS142) curves:

+- · Seven inverse time with extended timing range

+- One It with extended timing range

+- Five British Standard 142 (E curves)

-Timing option Z3 (16 position switch selects B and C curves):
+Timing option Z3 (switch selectable - 16 position) integrating B and C curves:

-- Seven integrating inverse time - Nine integrating I2T
+- · Seven integrating inverse time - Nine integrating It

-Timing option Z3 with option 2-D or 2-E, (16 position switch selects integrating extended B & C curves):
+Timing option Z3 with option 2-D or 2-E (switch selectable - 16 position) integrating extended B and C curves:

-- Seven integrating inverse time with extended timing range - Nine integrating I2T with extended timing range
+- Seven integrating inverse time with extended timing range - Nine integrating It with extended timing range

-Characteristic curves are shown by the graphs in Figures 1-2 through 1-70.
+Characteristic curves are shown by the graphs in Appendix A, Time Overcurrent Characteristic Curves.
 Note that each graph (i.e. function) consists of a set of representative curves.
-Each curve (as well as any between-curve interpolation) is selected by the front panel TIME DIAL using a two-digit designation from 00 to 99.
+Each curve (as well as any between-curve interpolation) is selectable by the front panel TIME DIAL using a two-digit destination from 00 to 99.
 Because of space limitations, each graph shows only 14 of the 100 possible selections.